Cannabis in Georgia (U.S. state): Municipal level

+These ordinances did not legalize marijuana under Georgia state law, but they reduced penalties for possession in some cities and local governments.
 In October 2017, Atlanta City Council voted 15–0 to reduce the penalty for up to 1 oz of cannabis to a $75 fine.
 Savannah City Council followed in March 2018 by voting 8–1 to reduce the penalty to a $150 fine.
 Other jurisdictions that have decriminalized or otherwise acted to reduce penalties include: Clarkston (2016), South Fulton (2018), Forest Park (2018), Kingsland (2018), Statesboro (2018), Macon–Bibb County (2019), Augusta (2019), Chamblee (2019), Tybee Island (2021), Athens–Clarke County (2022), Stonecrest (2022), and East Point (2023).

+Enforcement and social impact

+Cannabis policy in the state of Georgia has been discussed in relation to racial disparities in enforcement.
+According to the American Civil Liberties Union of Georgia, Black people in Georgia were three times more likely than white people to be arrested for marijuana possession, despite similar usage rates nationally.
+The ACLU of Georgia also reported that Georgia had more than 52,000 marijuana arrests in 2018, most of them for possession.